jacobdensford/jacobdensford.com/fell/full-game.md

 Each time you return to relative safety bearing treasure gained through peril, you may attempt to **advance**.

 Roll each ability's die.
-Increase the die by one if you roll its highest number.
-Reduce it if you roll its lowest.
+Increase the die by one, to a maximum of d12, if you roll its highest number.
+Reduce it, to a minimum of d4, if you roll its lowest.

 Instead of increasing your INT die, you may roll it again, gaining a skill if the result of the roll is higher than your current number of skills.